F5Networks/f5-ipam-ctlr/README.md

 F5 IPAM Controller
 ==================
+**This GitHub repository has been archived and is read-only.
+This project is no longer actively maintained.**

 The F5 IPAM Controller interfaces with an IPAM system to allocate IP addresses for host names in an orchestration environment.